lgreski/datasciencectacontent/markdown/repData-stormAnalysisGuide.md

 * Web documentation still looks like 1995-era website
 * Low signal to noise ratio in the documentation
 * Lots of unexplained jargon
-* Critical documentation is buried on FTP servers, requriing a lot of effort to discover it
+* Critical documentation is buried on FTP servers, requiring a lot of effort to discover it
 * NWS Directive does not explain how data collection varies over time
 * Need the Operations manual to fully understand the data, and it's not easily accessible